hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 * retrieve their self-assessment tax calculation result using multiple endpoints
 * list self-assessment tax calculations for a given National Insurance number (NINO) and tax year
 * trigger a self-assessment tax calculation for a given tax year - the result of the calculation can be explored via the “Retrieve a self-assessment tax calculation metadata” endpoint
-* indicate the intent to make a final declaration and receive a Calculation ID
-* submit a final declaration for a tax year
 * retrieve high-level calculation metadata for a given Calculation ID
 * retrieve the calculated Income Tax and National Insurance contributions for a given NINO and Calculation ID
 * retrieve the taxable income that has been used in the self-assessment tax calculation for a given NINO and Calculation ID